The Forsyte Saga: To Let (1921)

 This novel concludes the Forsyte Saga.
 Second cousins Fleur and Jon Forsyte meet and fall in love, ignorant of their parents' past troubles, indiscretions and misdeeds.
 Once Soames, Jolyon, and Irene discover their romance, they forbid their children to see each other again.
 Irene and Jolyon also fear that Fleur is too much like her father, and once she has Jon in her grasp, will want to possess him entirely.
-Despite her feelings for Jon, Fleur has a very suitable suitor, Michael Mont, heir to a baronetcy, who has fallen in love with her.
-If they marry, Fleur would elevate the status of her family from nouveau riche to the aristocratic upper class.
-The title derives from Soames' reflections as he breaks up the house in which his Uncle Timothy, recently deceased in 1920 at age 101 and the last of the older generation of Forsytes, had lived a recluse, hoarding his life like property.
+Despite her feelings for Jon, Fleur has a very suitable suitor, Michael Mont – heir to a baronetcy – who has fallen in love with her.
+If they marry, Fleur would elevate the status of her family from nouveau riche to the aristocratic upper-class.
+The title derives from Soames' reflections as he breaks up the house in which his Uncle Timothy – recently deceased in 1920 at the age of 101 and the last of the older generation of Forsytes – had lived a recluse, hoarding his life like property.

-Knowing he is soon to die from a weak heart, Jolyon writes a letter to Jon, detailing the events of Irene's marriage to Soames, including her love affair with Philip Bosinney and Soames's rape of her and warns him that Irene would be alone if he were to marry Fleur.
+Knowing he is soon to die from a weak heart, Jolyon writes a letter to Jon, detailing the events of Irene's marriage to Soames, including her love affair with Philip Bosinney and Soames' rape of her and warns him that Irene would be alone if he were to marry Fleur.
 But while Jon reads the letter, Jolyon suddenly dies of a heart attack, and Jon is left torn between the past and his present love for Fleur.
-He ultimately rejects Fleur, breaking his own heart as well as hers, and leaves for Canada.
-Fleur marries Michael Mont, though she knows she doesn't love him.
+Soames comes to visit Irene to discuss the potential engagement between his daughter and her son and she declares it to be Jon's decision to make.
+Before leaving, he offers to shake her hand to put the past behind them but she does not respond.
+Jon witnesses the almost-catatonic state of fear that Fleur's father still puts his mother into and he ultimately rejects Fleur, breaking his own heart as well as hers, and leaves for Canada.
+Fleur marries Michael Mont, though she does not love him.
 With her marriage, Soames is separated from the only person whom he has truly loved.
-Irene also leaves for Canada, selling the house at Robin Hill.
-Soames and Irene briefly exchange glances at a distance and a kind of peace is made between them, but Soames is left contemplating all that he never really had but tried to possess.
+Irene later follows Jon to Canada, selling the house at Robin Hill.